worldbank/stata-tables/README.md

 \* Make sure you know whether stars are hardcoded or formatted, as this will affect your workflow.
 Hardcoded stars are good because they will paste with "values", but bad because they will not allow flexibility on the number of decimal places.

-## The software!
+## Stata packages

 ### Exporting to LaTeX

 Exporting results to individual `.tex` files for each table and importing them into a master document is the easiest way to create outputs when you are still making changes to the results.
 The tables only need to be formatted once, and the individual files will be replaced with the latest version of your regressions and data every time you run Stata.
 The greatest advantage of all this is that you only need to recompile the master document once, without any copy-pasting or opening multiple files to see all the new results at once.

-#### outreg2

 #### estout

-`estout`, by Ben Jann, has lots of options.
+The `estout` package, by Ben Jann, has lots of options.
 You can get it to do basically anything you want!
 The default table is pretty simple, and the [documentation]( http://repec.sowi.unibe.ch/stata/estout/) is *huge*, but we've prepared a few go-to examples that solve the most common formatting needs for a LaTeX table.

 The `esttab` command also allows you to export nicely formatted tables to Word, Excel, csv and HTML, but the options vary from one format to the other.